findhit/coreos/README.md

     --subscription="xxxx-xxxxx-xxxxxxx...." \
     --pem="/your/path/to/cer.pem";

-# Say to CoreOS instance that we will use this on next commands
+# Say to CoreOS instance we will use this on next commands
 coreos account setCurrent \
     --account="{account-id}"

-# Now, lets say that we want to add an azure-based node into our cluster
+# Now, lets say we want to add an azure-based node into our cluster
 coreos node create \
     --location="West US"